chaoss/community/governance/governance.md

 ## CHAOSS Budget and Funding Needs

-Funding needs that CHAOSS has, include:
+Funding needs that CHAOSS has may include:

 - Organizing CHAOSScon events
 - Editing the CHAOSScast podcast